 What is it like to plan a winter trip to Shetland?

-If you plan to travel to Shetland for Up Helly Aa, begin to plan your trip as soon as possible.
-Even though January seems like off-season, most hotels, guesthouses and B&Bs sell out months in advance.
-The festival is a massive attraction and accommodation on the islands is scarce.
+If you plan to travel to Shetland for the Lerwick Up Helly Aa, begin to plan your trip as early as possible.
+Even though January is the off-season, most hotels, guesthouses and B&Bs sell out months in advance for the time around the festival.
+Up Helly Aa is a massive attraction and accommodation on the islands is scarce.

-We booked our self-catering accommodation in central Lerwick in August/September, which is probably a good time to start looking around.
+We booked our self-catering accommodation in central Lerwick in August/September, which is just enough time to start planning.

 Don’t miss my practical guide to island hopping in Scotland!